 Are landlords looking at my credit score, or my credit report?

-The answer will vary, but his company, Sturzl says, first takes a peak at your credit sore.
+The answer will vary, but his company, Sturzl says, first takes a peek at your credit sore.

 “We look at the FICO score,” he says.
 “And our company is looking for 600 or better.”